 Overnight in a hotekl in Zelenogradsk.

-Day 6th: Zelenogradsk – Curonian Spit – Rybachy – Dancing Forest – Zelenogradsk / about 75 km
+Day 6th: Zelenogradsk – Curonian Spit – Rybachiy – Dancing Forest – Zelenogradsk / about 45 km or more

 Today's cycle track can be called the culmination!
 You will go on a bike trip along the unique natural sight and the national park – the Curonian Spit.
 More prepared cyclists can increase the distance, going for example, to village Morskoye or even to the Lithuanian border.